My Story. Why I run. Why I write about running.

 Bill Rodgers, Four-Time Boston Marathon Champion

 Running endurance was probably the last thing on my mind when I started running.
 Didn’t even know what that meant.
 I could probably only think of ‘basic survival’ because all I could do was 90 seconds of ‘running’ followed by a minute of gasping for air.
-That was my ‘endurance’ back then when I was going through the Couch to 5K program for total beginners.
-And when it comes to speed, that was a...
+That was my running ‘endurance’ back then when I was going through the Couch to 5K program for total beginners.
+And when it comes to speed,...

 I started running by following the Couch to 5K program which took me 9 weeks to complete.
 After finishing the C25K plan I was able to run for 30 minutes three times per week.
 I knew that I achieved a milestone target and was aware of the importance that it brought to my physical and mental wellbeing.
 At the same time I was also aware that after just 9 weeks I was still a very new runner.
 I knew...